 When you become an AFSCME member, you are immediately eligible for benefits.
 You are automatically in the system, after you fill out the necessary Health & Welfare paperwork, and you need no additional paperwork.
 Even though most members don’t get hurt, usually 15-25 members are injured in any given month.
 In the event you are injured, report your injury to your Union Shop Steward as soon as possible.
 They will in turn report it to the Union’s Health & Safety Director.

-If you cannot reach your Steward, you may call Kathy Black, Health & Safety Director, at 215-893-3770.
+If you cannot reach your Steward, you may call Michelle Jamison, Health & Safety Director, at 215-893-3770.
 There is language in the contract that gives the Union the right to advocate for our members.

 When you are injured at work your costs are paid out of the City of Philadelphia Health and Benefit Fund, not from Workers Compensation.